qiong-wu-2317/mediaDBQueries/README.md

 ## How to run it

-Download chinook database from https://northeastern.instructure.com/courses/196655/files/28777296/download?wrap=1
+Download MediaDB database from https://northeastern.instructure.com/courses/196655/files/28777296/download?wrap=1

 Initialize the database by running